A brief opening from

 The Drive

-It was a Friday afternoon, the kind that carries excitement on its edges.
+It was a Friday, the kind that carries excitement on its edges.
 The sky held a polished blue hue, a gentle breeze threaded through warm sunlight, and everything felt paused in a quiet kind of yes.
 I was in fifth grade—old enough to crave independence but young enough to still need permission for everything.
 The weekend was here, and the plan was simple: spend the night at my best friend’s apartment down the road.
-We rode our bikes around the neighborhood and got into the kind of mischief that flirted with sneaky but never crossed into real trouble.
+Our childhood bond was strong, and we spent lots of time together.
 Sometimes her two younger siblings would play with us too.
 Her family felt familiar.
 Safe.
 Normal.

-In that setting, nothing about the moment suggested danger.
-Nothing told me that my life was about to divide cleanly into before and after because the proverbial costume that looks like “stranger danger” wasn’t being worn.
+In that setting, nothing about the moment suggested to me that I should be scared.
+Nothing told me that my life was about to divide cleanly into before and after because the proverbial outfit that resembles “stranger danger” wasn’t being worn.

-When their conversation finally ended, I buckled myself into the front passenger seat because that’s what good kids do.
-As we drove toward the apartment complex, he mentioned stopping by the dance studio first to check whether my friend’s jazz class was finished.
+When their conversation finally ended, I buckled myself into the front passenger seat.
+As we drove toward their family’s apartment, he mentioned stopping by the dance studio first to check whether my friend’s jazz class was finished.

 It wasn’t.

+We went in to check on her.
 I remember standing inside the studio building, pressing my face to the small observation window, watching her through the glass.
 She looked so graceful, so confident.
 Dance classes were something other families did—families with schedules and routines and structure.
 My own childhood didn’t include lessons or leagues.
 We weren’t that kind of household.
-So, I watched her with a mix of admiration and distance, unaware that this would be the last moment that still felt innocent.
+I observed her with admiration, unaware that this would be the last moment that still felt innocent.

 But we didn’t go home.